ikusagami/SmartBoons/README.md

 **OR**

 1. Download the `.zip` from the `<> Code` button on this page.
-2. Drag the ZIP into Fluffy Mod Manager and install it normally.
+2. Drag the `.zip` into Fluffy Mod Manager and install it normally.

 ## How it works